 - Designation Prior to Age 35.
-You may designate a non-spouse beneficiary with spousal consent at any time, but if you designate a non-spouse beneficiary prior to the calendar year in which you attain age 35, such designation shall not be treated as effective designation beginning on the first day of the calendar year in which you attain age 35.
+You may designate a non-spouse beneficiary with spousal consent at any time, but if you designate a non-spouse beneficiary prior to the calendar year in which you attain age 35, such designation will expire on the first day of the calendar year in which you attain age 35.
 If you want a non-spouse beneficiary to continue to receive your death benefits, you must again designate a non-spouse beneficiary on or after the first day of the calendar year in which you attain age 35.
-If you terminate employment with the University including an Affiliated Employer prior to the first day of the calendar year in which you will attain age 35, a designation of non-spouse beneficiary with spousal consent on or after your termination date will remain effective unless you change your beneficiary.
-Also, consent by a former spouse is not effective with respect to a subsequent spouse. - Spousal Consent.
+If your employment with the University and its Affiliated Employers ends prior to the first day of the calendar year in which you will attain age 35, a designation of non-spouse beneficiary with spousal consent on or after your termination date will remain effective unless you change your beneficiary. - Spousal Consent.
 Your spouse must waive the Qualified Pre-Retirement Survivor Annuity and consent to your beneficiary or beneficiaries.
 Your spouse's waiver and consent must be in writing and witnessed by a notary public and must contain his or her acknowledgment as to the effect of the waiver and consent and that it is irrevocable.
 Your spouse may provide a general consent that expressly permits you to designate a beneficiary without any further consent by your spouse.
 If a designated beneficiary dies, a new consent is necessary unless your spouse gave his or her express consent of your right to designate a new beneficiary without further spousal consent.
 Your spouse's consent is not required if you are legally separated unless a Qualified Domestic Relations Order requires otherwise or if you have been abandoned (within the meaning of local law) and you have a court order to such effect.
 See Qualified Domestic Relations Order for further information.
 Spousal consent is also not required if you can establish that you have no spouse or that he or she cannot be located.